cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-03-30-the-most-relevant-technical-skill-in-my-career.md

 The market has also seeing the potential.
 Most large companies today rely on built-in tools for conducting EDA, such as [Elasticsearch](https://www.elastic.co/), [Tableau](https://www.tableau.com/), and [PowerBI](https://www.microsoft.com/en-us/power-platform/products/power-bi).
 Yet, these platforms, despite their capabilities, often fall short when it comes to the depth of analysis required for complex problems.
-There are instances where delving deeper into the data through custom coding is imperative, e.g., to leverage cutting-edge data analysis methodologies and statistical tests.
+There are instances where delving deeper into the data through custom coding is imperative, e.g., to leverage cutting-edge data analysis methodologies and statistical tests, or to reproduce the results of a research paper.
 This is where R and Python come into play, offering a plethora of libraries and tools that enable the execution of complex EDA tasks.
-On top of that, you can combine the data analysis with front-end development to create awesome interactive dashboards using some javascript library such as the famous [D3.js](https://d3js.org/), [Recharts](https://recharts.org/en-US/), or [Plotly](https://plotly.com/).
+On top of that, you can combine the data analysis with front-end development to create awesome interactive dashboards using some JavaScript library such as the famous [D3.js](https://d3js.org/), [Recharts](https://recharts.org/en-US/), or [Plotly](https://plotly.com/).

 While AI continues to revolutionize how we interpret and utilize data, I believe that AI easily stumbles when it comes to EDA.
 The primary challenge for AI lies in understanding the context, which is required to effectively approach a business decision.
-For example, AI may not be able to discern the difference between a correlation and causation, or to spot nonsensical data points (such as a negative age or multi decimal price).
+For example, AI may not be able to discern the difference between a correlation and causation, or to spot nonsensical data points (such as a negative age or unusual outlier).
-EDA is great for humans, as it's inherently exploratory and subjective, relying on the analyst's intuition and domain knowledge to guide the analysis.
+EDA is great for humans, as it's inherently exploratory and subjective, involving creativity, domain expertise, and critical thinking.
 This human touch allows for the identification of meaningful insights that AI, in its current state, struggles to replicate.

 # The Craft of a Good EDA

-In this section, I share some insights on how I structure my EDA projects.
+In this section, I share some insights on how I perform my EDA tasks.
 I use R and RStudio, but you can relate the structure, narratives, aesthetics, and tools to any other programming language or environment you prefer.

 ## Structure